Mean-field approximations in insurance

-If the state space is uncountable, this result is not enough for the conditional case and more work is required.
+If the state space is uncountable, this result is insufficient for the individual case and more work is required.
 For any fixed $k$ we can condition on the initial state or covariates for the first $k$ individuals.
-Under the assumption that the joint conditional distribution of the initial state or covariates of the remaining $n-k$ individuals given the inital state or covariates of the first $k$ individuals is chaotic, we show that the joint conditional distribution of the first $k$ individuals, given their intial state or covariates, converges weakly to the joint distribution of $k$ independent individuals, each following the conditional distribution of a non-linear jump process given the respective initial value or covariates.
+Under the assumption that the joint conditional distribution of the initial state or covariates of the remaining $n-k$ individuals given the inital state or covariates of the first $k$ individuals is chaotic, we show that the joint conditional distribution of the first $k$ individuals, given their intial state or covariates, converges in total variation to the joint distribution of $k$ independent individuals, each following the conditional distribution of a distribution dependent non-linear Markov jump process given the respective initial value or covariates.
 While this result is not surprising, it has (to the best of our knowledge) not previously received attention in the literature.